GrAndSE/lighty/README.markdown

 TODO:
 -----

+- More default tags
-- Filters
+- More default filters
-- Access to object fields
+- Variable arguments in filters (now all varaibles passed as strings)
 - Some execution optimizations
 - More tests
-= Documentation
+- Documentation